 - CIVIL SPEECH - Maintaining civil communication with a modulated tone.
 Use of respectful language with effective use of “I” statements.

-- CIVIL LISTENING - Patiently listening to all opinions without interrupting or misquoting any speaker.
+- CIVIL LISTENING - Mindful listening to all opinions without interrupting or misquoting any speaker.

 - CIVIL ATTITUDE - Passionately speaking and willingly answering questions on the topic while being respectful, open-minded, and sensitive toward other people’s opinions.